Fred Coury

 In due course, his path intersected with Ozzy Osbourne’s, stepping in for the injured Randy Castillo during their tour.
 It was during this juncture that Fred’s acquaintance with Kiss drummer Eric Singer paved the way for his introduction to Cinderella, who had already finished their debut album and ready to hit the road.
 Regrettably, he found himself bereft of an opportunity to showcase his skills.

-It was not until the advent of Cinderella’s third album, Heartbreak Station (1990), that Fred finally had the opportunity to unfurl his skills in their full splendour.
+Fred finally had the opportunity to unfurl his skills in Heartbreak Station (1990).
 However, his tenure was brief, for upon the album’s completion, he resigned from the band to embark upon a new venture with Arcade.

 It was not until 1996 that fate would circle back, leading Fred to once again re-join the ranks of Cinderella, carrying with him the wealth of experiences that had sculpted his journey.

-Fred Curie, the drummer, took an unexpected turn and found his fame in the realm of television.
-It all began when an opportunity presented itself for him to compose a song for the LA Kings hockey team, who had previously utilized Gary Glitter’s “Rock and Roll Part Two” as their resounding anthem.
+Fred Curie took an unexpected turn and found his fame in the realm of television.
+It all began when an opportunity to compose a anthem song for the LA Kings hockey team.

-However, Gary’s ignominious entanglement in the scandalous rape of a minor led to the expulsion of his song from the Kings’ repertoire, thereby necessitating the search for a new musical accompaniment.
-Fortuitously, Fred, an ardent hockey aficionado, possessed a fortuitous connection with Luke Robitelli, a renowned former hockey player who had ascended to the position of CEO of the LA Kings.
+Fortuitously, Fred, an ardent hockey aficionado, have a connection with Luke Robitelli, a renowned former hockey player who had ascended to the position of CEO of the LA Kings.
 Thus, since the early ’80s, Fred seized the opportunity to present the song he had composed to the LA Kings.

 note